Mayukhdeb/reverse-engineering-segmentation-models/README.md

-# reverse-engineering-face-segmentation
-turning a face segmentation model inside out
+## What does a model look for when segmenting a face ?

 <img src = "images/vis.jpg">